Mehmet-Erdem-Akin/Responsive-Dasboard/README.md

 # Admin-Dasboard
-using Html , Css , Bootstrap , chart js
+It was created with a Html , Css , Bootstrap , Chart Js.